-The Dunes Trust is working in partnership with the Ministry for the Environment, Coast Care groups, iwi, DOC and Councils around the country to research best practice methods for backdune restoration over the long term.
+Over the past three years the Dunes Trust has worked in partnership with the Ministry for the Environment, Coast Care groups, iwi, DOC and Councils around the country to research best practice methods for long term backdune restoration.

 Read updates in our project newsletters:

 We thank the following partner organisations for their funding and ongoing involvement in this three year project.

 There is a lot of information and data about coastal dune ecosystems around the country held in a myriad of different places, e.g. agency databases, libraries, research institues, contractors records, archives, on home computers etc. It is not always easy to find, is often in a format that isnt very useful and can be very difficult to link together.
 We think there is a need to bring this information together and make it as accessible and useful as possible to people working in coastal dune ecosystem restoration.